KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 ## `IHasFilterTerms.FilterTerms` is now an array of `LocalisableString`s

-Supports filtering by either the original text or the localised form.
+Supports filtering by either the original text or the localised form according to the currently selected language.
 Migration:
 ```diff
 - public IEnumerable<string> FilterTerms => new string[] { ... };
 + public IEnumerable<LocalisableString> FilterTerms => new LocalisableString[] { ... };